Northern Rocky Mountain wolf

 The northern Rocky Mountain wolf (Canis lupus irremotus), also known as the northern Rocky Mountain timber wolf, is a subspecies of the gray wolf native to the northern Rocky Mountains.
 It is a light-colored, medium to large-sized subspecies with a narrow, flattened frontal bone.
-The subspecies was initially listed as Endangered on March 9, 1978, but had the classification removed in the year 2000 due to the effects of the Northern Rocky Mountain Wolf Recovery Plan.
+The subspecies was initially listed as endangered on March 9, 1978, but had the classification removed in the year 2000 due to the effects of the Northern Rocky Mountain Wolf Recovery Plan.
 On August 6, 2010, the northern Rocky Mountain wolf was ordered to be returned under Endangered Species Act protections by U.S. District Judge Donald Molloy in a decision overturning a previous ruling by the U.S. Fish and Wildlife Service.
-They were later removed on August 31, 2012 from the list because of Idaho, Montana, and Wyoming meeting the population quotas for the species to be considered stable.
+They were later removed on August 31, 2012, from the list because of Idaho, Montana, and Wyoming meeting the population quotas for the species to be considered stable.
 This wolf is recognized as a subspecies of Canis lupus in the taxonomic authority Mammal Species of the World (2005).

 Physiology

 Description

-This subspecies generally weighs 70–150 lb and stands at 26–32 inches, making it one of the largest subspecies of the gray wolf.
+This subspecies generally weighs 70–150 lb and stands at 26-32 in, making it one of the largest subspecies of the gray wolf.
 It is a lighter-colored animal that inhabits the Rocky Mountains with a coat including far more white and less black.
 In general, the subspecies favors lighter colors, with black mixing in among them.
-Its population currently resides in western Montana, eastern Idaho, western Wyoming and southern Alberta.
+Its population currently resides in western Montana, eastern Idaho, and western Wyoming (US) and southern Alberta (Canada).